k3rn3lpanicc/ccc-demo/README.md

 ## 🤝 Contributing

 This is an educational project.
 If you find issues or have improvements:

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Submit a pull request

-## 📄 License

-ISC License - see LICENSE file for details

 ## 👤 Author